BeboFekry/I-Care-Smart-Doctor/README.md

   <img src="media/Complete-Blood-Count.jpg" alt="CBC Test" width="562" height="572">
 </div>

+Reading CBC Test images data and gives information about it

-Using Optical Character Recognition OCR technique to get the data from the CBC image then pass it to a Large Language Model LLM to evaluate overall health and diagnose conditions like anemia, infections, clotting disorders, and blood cancers by analyzing red and white blood cells, hemoglobin, hematocrit, and platelets.
+**Methodology:** Using Optical Character Recognition OCR model to get the data from the CBC Test images then pass it to Google Gemini Large Language Model LLM using LangChian to evaluate overall health and diagnose conditions like anemia, infections, clotting disorders, and blood cancers by analyzing red and white blood cells, hemoglobin, hematocrit, and platelets.

 ---